WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 Functions that use `fzf` can be a bit odd, running them in a subshell with the
 $() syntax generally makes it super simple to utilize the output.
-No matter how many times I have tried without running it in a subshell its alawys buggy without it.
+No matter how many times I have tried without running it in a subshell it's always buggy without it.

 ``` bash